-Although the next generation of wireless internet has already been announced (Wi-Fi 6), 802.11ac is, as of now, the most advanced wireless networking standard.
-Operating on the 5GHz frequency spectrum, 802.11ac – also known as Wi-Fi 5 – was approved in 2013.
-This standard provides higher transfer rates, boosted reliability, and lower power consumption.
+802.11ac was the most advanced wireless networking standard until the release of Wi-Fi 6 (initially known as 802.11ax), deployed in late 2019.
+Operating on the 5GHz frequency spectrum, 802.11ac, or Wi-Fi 5, was approved in 2013.
+This standard provides higher transfer rates, boosted reliability, and lower power consumption than prior versions.
 These improvements have allowed for previously inaccessible usage scenarios, such as lower-latency gaming and simultaneous HD video streaming within the same wireless network.